SpareBank1/monorepo-sample/ci/README.md

  * a [customized Jenkins](Dockerfile.jenkins) preconfigured to connect to the git repo and scan for branches with build pipelines

 ## Instructions
-1. Run `docker compose up --build` to build images and spin up containers
+1. Run `docker-compose up --build` to build images and spin up containers
 2. Visit Jenkins at http://localhost:8080  - you may need to click "Scan Multibranch Pipeline Now"
 3. The git repo is available on a non-standard ssh port to avoid port conflicts: hence  `export GIT_SSH_COMMAND="ssh -oPort=122 -i ci/provision/keypair/.ssh/id_rsa"`
 4. Clone the repo: `git clone ssh://git@localhost/home/git/test.git ~/mycheckout`